ktnr/TwoStepBranchingProcedure/README.md

 This repository is a reproduction of the nested branch-and-bound algorithm by Clautiaux, Carlier and Moukrim (2007) to solve two-dimensional orthogonal packing problems (2D-OPP).

 The 2D-OPP asks, given a bin and non-rotatable items, can the items be placed in the bin without overlapping?
 The 2D-OPP is an important subproblem in many combinatorial optimization problems and, despite its simple formulation, is notoriously difficult to solve.
-There are instances with just 20-30 items that cannot be proven to be feasible or infeasible.
+There are instances with just 20-30 items that cannot be proven to be feasible or infeasible with current methods.

 # Algorithmic outline